nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:warning: Exiting the app**<br>

-To prevent any unexpected behaviour in TutorConnect, exit the app using only the [`exit`](#exiting-the-program-exit) or the close window button.
+To prevent any unexpected behaviour in TutorConnect, exit the app using only the [`exit command`](#exiting-the-program-exit) or the close window button.

 Do not stop the app from the command terminal (using [Windows](https://www.lifewire.com/open-command-prompt-in-a-folder-5185505) or [Mac](https://support.apple.com/en-sg/guide/terminal/trmlb20c7888/mac#:~:text=On%20your%20Mac%2C%20open%20a,window%3A%20Choose%20Open%20in%20Terminal)).